Emigration from Liverpool - 1850

 - Michael McDonnell, 47, Union-street.

 Amongst this twenty-one (22?), says the Liverpool Journal, are the names of parties well known in Liverpool, of high honor and strict integrity.
-But, on the other hand, it must be confessed that there are some to whom this character will not apply.
+On the other hand, it must be confessed that there are some to whom this character will not apply.

 Lt.
-Hodder, the Government Emigration Agent, with his officers kept in a state of constant combativeness in protecting poor emigrants and making sure regulations are followed.
+Hodder, the Government Emigration Agent, and his officers were constantly combative in protecting poor emigrants and ensuring regulations were followed.

 [unintelligible sentence reproduced below without edits]